-If the parking lot is full, we found that there were plenty of people parking along the road.
+Our travel tips said that if the parking lot is full, there should be plenty of people parking along the road.
+Success!

 From there, just follow the signs to Stowe Pinnacle.
 Anytime we got slightly confused about the route, we found blue spray paint on a tree that marked the correct path.

 Enjoy the hike and the views at the top, and then head back down the way you came.
 There is supposedly a meadow route that can turn the path into a loop, but does add distance and reviews indicate that it really isn’t worth doing.

 As Stowe is located in the Green Mountains, you can expect the scenery to be – green.
 The beginning of the trail will be somewhat rough with roots and rocks, and you will definitely feel like you are hiking through a forest.
 There will be plenty of shade, and I felt quite peaceful.